 Rachel reveals insights from television celebrities Katie Couric, Oprah Winfrey and her own grandmother which prompted her to continue the family legacy of donation that began with her uncle, a beloved deceased donor.
 She explores her family’s history with grief and suicide and how it influenced her decision to put her kidney on a plane to Pennsylvania without her.
 From advocating within the halls of Congress to walking in the Rose Parade on behalf of living donors, Rachel discovered a new platform and a realm of possibilities for living a life with purpose.

 Discussion questions are available for support groups, book clubs & classroom settings.
+A portion of the proceeds from this memoir will be donated to support living donor education and advocacy.

-For media inquiries, event invitations and questions: info@bennettsteury.com
+For inquiries, event invitations and questions: info@bennettsteury.com

 "Rachel has truly made her heart filled voice jump from the pages that contain her brilliantly written story."